SAP/sap-commerce-cloud-open-payment-framework-sdk/README.md

 Depending on the accelerator storefront scenario you are using (B2C or B2B), follow the corresponding steps

-Firstly clone this repository and copy the contents under ``/samples/accelerator-storefront/core-customize`` into your projects core-customize folder.
+Firstly clone this repository into your projects core-customize folder.
 Below extensions shall be available

     1. opfacceleratoraddon - B2C Addon
     2. opfb2bacceleratoraddon - B2B Addon